Choosing a Canoe for Wildlife Photography (for use with a 500mm lens)

 If you do have to negotiate the tripod leg placement around one of these braces, then pay attention to how far away the tripod will be from the seat.
 Is it too close, too far away, or just right for viewing through the viewfinder?

 Having a yoke or thwart to negotiate the tripod legs around can be an advantage, if your tripod will fit.
 One or more legs next to the brace can add stability to the tripod.
-If fact one could clamp one or more legs to the brace.
-Though if you turn over your camera and lens is going down with the canoe.
+In fact, one could clamp one or more legs to the brace.
+Though if you turn over your camera and lens are going down with the canoe.

-The most dangerous stage is entry and exit when traveling with a camera, 500mm lens, and tripod setup, in a canoe .
-This is where you will tip the tripod over and dunk your camera if the tripod is not clamped to a brace.
+The most dangerous stage is entry and exit when canoeing with a camera, 500mm lens, and tripod setup .
+This is the most likely time you will tip the tripod over and dunk your camera.
 I rarely clamp the tripod to the brace, so I pay particular attention to my entry and exit.

 Use your life preserver as a seat cushion for added seat comfort.

 Use a kayak paddle instead of a single blade canoe paddle.
-The tripod and camera is in the way for switching sides with a single blade.
+The tripod and camera will be in the way of switching sides with a single blade paddle.

 Take a towel and a heavy weight plastic garbage bag.
 If strong weather (especially wind) come upon you then dismantle the tripod/camera setup.
 Place the camera in the garbage bag and lay on the towel on the bottom of the canoe.